 Cultural resistance to AI is not monolithic.
 It shows up in distinct patterns, and each pattern requires a different response.
 Bundling them together produces interventions that miss every actual blocker.

 Show concrete examples of roles that expanded because of AI, not in spite of it.
 Publish an explicit policy: no positions will be eliminated as a direct result of AI tool adoption.
 Back it with visible reskilling investment.
+Gartner data shows only 1% of H1 2025 layoffs were AI-driven — but the fear runs far ahead of the reality and requires direct, written counter-messaging.
 Without the written policy, every reassurance reads as theater.

 Do not ask people to trust AI with their highest-stakes work on day one.
 Start with meeting summaries, draft v0s, data visualizations — tasks where humans verify the output in seconds and confidence accrues.
 Trust is built on small wins, not all-hands keynotes.